 Note: These have not been tested for long-term canning storage.
 Be sure to follow best USDA canning practices if canning for long-term storage.

-Pickled radishes are extremely versatile in that they work on a wide variety of dishes.
+This pickled radishes recipe is extremely versatile in that they work on a wide variety of dishes.
 Serve them in salads, sandwiches, burgers, tacos, or even soup!

 Get creative and do some experimenting!
 Nothing is off limits.
 For a few ideas, you can try adding them to these recipes: